 How do I get an advisor for music?

 When you apply for a music major or minor, you get to choose your advisor.
 A good recommendation is to choose your favorite music course you have taken and ask the instructor to be an advisor.
 If you are not sure who to choose, you can contact the Director of Undergraduate Studies for advice.

 Can I visit the music department?
 Do you offer a tour?

 Normally, yes, you can definitely visit the music department in Lincoln Hall on the Cornell campus!
-The music office is open from 8am-4:30pm, Monday through Friday, and the building itself is open longer than that if you just want to take a look around.
+The music office is open from 8:30am-4pm, Monday through Friday, and the building itself is open longer than that if you just want to take a look around.
 If you are interested in meeting with a particular professor, please contact them at least one week in advance of your visit.
-However, at this time, our building is closed due to COVID-19.

 I am in another college (e.g. Engineering) - can I still participate in the music department?